 Although he was satisfied with the nearly three decades he spent in the world of business, by the time he reached his mid-fifties he recognised a restlessness within.
 It was enough to send him on the search for a path that wasn’t driven by the pursuit of money, but would instead allow him to incorporate his long-held Catholic faith.

 Despite being actively involved with not-for-profit organisations for many years, he yearned for an even deeper participation.

-It was then he saw the supervisor’s job for the recently revamped St Mary’s Cathedral advertised at his parish in St Mary’s, Leederville, and he knew God was opening the door for the next chapter of his life.
+It was then he saw the supervisor’s job (later to become known as the manager) for the recently revamped St Mary’s Cathedral advertised at his parish in St Mary’s, Leederville, and he knew God was opening the door for the next chapter of his life.
 “This role was meant to be,” Tony reflects.
 “It came around just at the right time and I am very happy with how it has worked out.”

 The job was initially advertised as a building manager focusing mainly on maintenance issues but has since morphed into a broader role involving the co-ordination of events, activities, the two meeting rooms, the parish centre and crypt, as well as overseeing issues involving the internal and external workings of the cathedral.
-He also takes a supervisory role in the maintenance of other buildings under the control of the Cathedral parish: St John’s Procathedral, St Catherine’s in Subiaco, St Francis Xavier in east Perth and Cathedral House (formerly known as the Archbishop’s Palace).
+He also takes a supervisory role in the maintenance of other buildings under the control of the Cathedral parish: St John’s Procathedral, St Catherine’s in Subiaco, St Francis Xavier in East Perth, All Saints Chapel in Allendale Square and Cathedral House (formerly known as the Archbishop’s Palace).